 With color highlighting you can think away the

 ``DUP ... ?ERROR'' sequence, because of the now familiar

 What is left is an aqua-white chain.

-More over it is obvious (from an idiomatic point of view)
+More over it is obvious (from the meaning)

 FOUND passes an execution token (aka DEA) to